Vegan Hot Fudge

 - Simmer for 1 minute, then reduce the heat to low-medium and stir in the chocolate until it melts.

-- Remove from heat and whisk the cocoa powder in until smooth.
+- Remove from heat and whisk the cocoa powder and vanilla in until smooth.

 - Return the pot to heat (still low-medium) and cook for just about 30 seconds more, stirring constantly.
 Remove from heat and let cool.
 It will thicken as it cools so don't worry if it's not super thick right away.